whynotavailable/blags/wip/rust.md

 ## Traits

 Traits are kind of like interfaces in reverse.
 With an interface, you define the interface first, and then you implement that interface with the object.
-The interface is kind of like a blueprint for the object.
+The interface is kind of like a contract for the object.

 One problem with interfaces is that you can have multiple implemented by the same object.
 If you have multiple interfaces that define the same method (or even method name), you now have a problem.
 As stated before, Rust doesn't